-- a) Tissue is disposed of as soon as reasonably possible once it is no longer needed, such as when the coroner's or police authority over its retention ends or the consented post-mortem examination process is complete. - b) There are effective systems for communicating with the Coroner's Office, which ensure tissue is not kept for longer than necessary. - c) Disposal is in line with the wishes of the deceased's family.
+a) Tissue is disposed of as soon as reasonably possible once it is no longer needed, such as when the coroner's or police authority over its retention ends or the consented post-mortem examination process is complete.

+- b) There are effective systems for communicating with the Coroner's Office, which ensure tissue is not kept for longer than necessary. - c) Disposal is in line with the wishes of the deceased's family. - Guidance d) The method and date of disposal are recorded.